ChrisVilches/Ruby-Behavior-Tree/README.md

 Each node has a status, which can have three possible values:

-1. `success` which is usually returned by a task when it completes successfully, by conditional nodes when the condition they evaluate is true, or when nodes have never been set to run.
+1. `success` which is returned in certain situations depending on the node type, but usually indicating that the operation they are in charge of was completed.
+Tasks usually return `success` when they execute/complete successfully, sequences return `success` when the entire sequence is executed successfully, and so on.
 Since this is the default status of all nodes, a node is in `success` status if it has never been ticked, or if it has been halted (using `halt!`).
 2. `running` which is returned by nodes that are currently executing.
 3. `failure` which is returned to signal that execution failed.